-We will start in the Chapel at 6:30 pm with the Rosary in the Chapel, and have our meeting at 7 in St, Joseph's Room.
-All are welcome!.
+CWL Meeting - Feb 7, 2018 - We will start with a Spiritual Reading and Rosary in the Chapel, then have our meeting at 7 pm in St Joseph's Room.

 CWL Meeting: Wednesday April 5,2017.
 We gathered at 6:30 in the Chapel to say the Stations of the Cross from Mary's Perspective, a moving experience for each of us.